t-ega/Learnly-Financial-Backend/README.md

 This document provides documentation for the Learnly Finance REST API, including request/response formats, usage examples, limitations, and setup/deployment instructions.

+## Limitations and Assumptions

+- This API assumes a MongoDB database is set up and accessible with a valid connection URI.
+- The MongoDB database connection MUST be a repilca set!
+This is to facilitate atomic transactions.
+So atomic transactions would not work in testing or development.
+To test atomic transactions in testing or development see https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/#convert-a-standalone-mongod-to-a-replica-set for more details.
+- The create users endpoint cannot create an Admin user.
+- I have assumed that the optimum number of pin trials should be 5 before a user's account is suspended.
+- I have assumed that a user's account can only be reinstated by an admin.
+- I have assumed that the requirements of the users module is limited to only registration of new users, authentication and authorization of new users.
+- I have assumed that the requirements of the transactions module is limited to deposits, withdrawals and transfers between internal users account.
+- I have assumed that Operations such as DELETE are not supported from the API.
+- I have also assumed that users cannot change their password from the API.

 # Addtional Note:

 ## Security